Code-Institute-Submissions/Marta-Eleryk-MakeUp/README.md

 <h1>Features</h1>

     Heading - allows users to know what the site is about, by giving them the artists logo and the business.
+    Logo - Shows the artists main logo and shrinks down to anothjer logo on smaller screens.
     Navbar - allows userds to navigate the site by giving them a menu with links to the different pages. images - shows the user all of the artists work and provides the main focuse for each page. about section -  shows the user the artists history and what they're all about.